 Goshen College alumni are an excellent source of information and you are guaranteed to have at least one thing in common: GC.
 This connection creates a collegial atmosphere in which to interview and therefore may be a more informative opportunity.
 The GC ASK Network (Alumni Sharing Knowledge) is available through LinkedIn, a professional online networking site.
 To join, create a profile and join the GC Maple Leafs Alumni Group.
 Be sure to watch the brief, informative LinkedIn video for students before joining.

-Additional resources include professional associations, organizational directories, and the Career Services office.
+Additional resources include professional associations, organizational directories, and the Career Networks office.

 How to schedule an informational interview